SAMMISolutions/docs/doc_posts/_decks-and-buttons-introduction/general.md

 You can think of Decks like folders to contain your Buttons.

-And you can think of Buttons, like bundles of instructions to carry out a task, filled with commands that tell it what to do.
+And you can think of Buttons, like bundles of instructions to carry out a task, filled with Commands that tell it what to do.